The easy way to use CSS3 animations in Shotcut

 }

-to the address in the browser's address bar and you will be prompted to download a generated HTML file.
+With your HTML page containing the CSS3 animation open in you browser append the hash #generate to the address in the browser's address bar and you will be prompted to download a generated HTML file.
 Save the file in the same folder as the original HTML file with the CSS3 animation.

-filter.
+Now import the generated_animation.html into Shotcut using the Text: HTML filter.
 Make sure to check the “Use WebVfx JavaScript extension” option and click “Open…”.

 If everything goes swimmingly you should see your animation in the preview window.